dinukasal/install/readme.md

 You can install packages you require easily with this script

 you just need to run the install.sh and it will prompt what you want.
-Just enter the package name eg. "lamp", "mean", "mongo", "opencv", "maven" , "mvn"
+Just enter the package name eg. "lamp", "mean", "mongo", "opencv", "maven" , "mvn", "hadoop"

 It has,